Dalton Cooper

 Dalton Cooper (born March 15, 2001) is an American professional football offensive tackle for the Green Bay Packers of the National Football League (NFL).

 He played college football for the Texas State Bobcats and Oklahoma State Cowboys.

-Early life and high school
+Early life

 Cooper attended Prague High School in Prague, Oklahoma.
 He was rated as a three-star recruit and committed to play college football for the Texas State Bobcats over other schools such as Abilene Christian and New Mexico State.

 College career

 Texas State

 As a freshman in 2019, Cooper took a redshirt season.
 Ahead of the 2020 season, he became a starter on the Bobcats offensive line, and retained the starting spot through 2022.
 After the 2022 season, Cooper entered his name into the NCAA transfer portal.

 Oklahoma State

 Cooper transferred to play for the Oklahoma State Cowboys.
 Heading into the 2023 season, he was the Cowboys starting left tackle.
 In 2023, Cooper appeared in 14 games where he made 13 starts for Oklahoma State en route to earning honorable mention all-Big 12 Conference honors.
 In 2024, he appeared in nine games with eight starts before his season was cut short due to a knee injury.
 Cooper accepted an invite to play in the 2025 East-West Shrine Bowl.